bngarren/resource_app_trpc/NOTES.md

 - We only have 1 heroku postgres database, so it is being used for development currently.
 Will have to figure out how to handle staging/production builds
   - **One issue that will arise**: Seeding the staging/production database.
 Though this would happening infrequently (much less for production), currently we rely on typescript to perform the seeding, i.e. prisma db seed will call "ts-node-dev --transpile-only prisma/seed.ts".
 This will not work in env's without typescript.
 Refer to the README in /seed for details about seeding.

+### Heroku Config Vars
+- These 'config vars' are injected into the app as environmental variables at runtime, i.e. process.env.VARIABLE.
+- Details
+  - **DATABASE_URL** - points to the remote database URL.
+Heroku manages this and can change it.
+  - **FIREBASE_SERVICE_ACCT_KEY** - private key used to authenticate with Google services, e.g. Firebase stuff
+  - **IS_REMOTE_HOST** - used as a flag (always true) so the app knows it is being run on Heroku.
+This is important for deciding whether to create a HTTPS server (local only) or just an HTTP server and let Heroku handle the HTTPS stuff
+  - **LOG_LEVEL** - can set the LOG_LEVEL (if local, this would be set in an .env file)
+  - **NODE_ENV** - the NODE env to run in.
+Since we use Heroku as a development server as well, this can be development.
+  - **NPM_CONFIG_PRODUCTION** - settings this to false allows us to run Heroku according to the environment set in NODE_ENV, otherwise it defaults everything to 'production' and will prune devDependencies (which we don't want when in development as we need the typescript compiler and stuff)

 ### Development
 - The resource-app-backend app is set to auto-deploy on every push to our github development branch.
 - Our app only have 1 Procfile and it currently runs: